 Building an addition is not simple.
 There are many behind-the-scenes steps involved with designing and building a home addition.
 All the details may seem overwhelming, but it is our job as your remodeler partner to help you figure it out.
 We will weigh the pros and cons, understand the limitations, and determine the costs associated with getting your project completed.
 This is also why we start with a design and feasibility agreement.

 Mountainwood Homes is actively working in 10-15 different jurisdictions at any given time.
 We have the connections and experience to help you add more space to your home.
-If adding some extra space onto your home will make you love where you live, then let’s talk!
+If adding some extra space to your home will make you love where you live, then let’s talk!
 We’d love to help work through these details to determine if it makes sense to add on to your home!